What Is The Role Of Oxytocin In Men?

 - Sleep deprivation

-- Sexual difficulties (difficulty achieving orgasm and/or less lubrication)
+- Sexual difficulties (difficulty achieving orgasm and less lubrication)

 Oxytocin And Sex